dotnet/docfx/docs/designs/xref.md

             docs/b.json: |
                 {"conceptual":"<p>Link to <a href=\"a\">Title from v2</a></p>\n"}
         ```
-    - If the versions for this UID are from different products, take the highest one base on proudct namme alphabetically
+    - If the versions for this UID are from different products, take the highest one base on proudct name alphabetically
         ```yaml
         # v1: a-1.0, a-2.0, a-3.0
         # v2: b-4.0, b-5.0